NeedleInAJayStack/jays-server/cluster/README.md

 This contains a FluxCD configuration that is watched by a local microk8s cluster.

-The following addons must be enabled and configured
+The following addons must be enabled and configured:

 ## Ingress
 https://microk8s.io/docs/ingress